caoyunkang/caoyunkang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-I'm Yunkang Cao (曹云康), a Ph.D. candidate at [Huazhong University of Science and Technology (HUST)](http://english.hust.edu.cn), where I am fortunate to be working under the guidance of [Prof. Weiming Shen](https://scholar.google.com.hk/citations?user=FuSHsx4AAAAJ&hl=en&oi=sra).
-Currently, I am visiting [Politecnico Milano (Polimi)](https://www.polimi.it/) under the supervision of [Giacomo Boracchi](https://boracchi.faculty.polimi.it/).
+I’m Yunkang Cao (曹云康), a Ph.D. candidate at [Huazhong University of Science and Technology (HUST)](http://english.hust.edu.cn), where I am honored to be working under the guidance of [Prof. Weiming Shen](https://scholar.google.com.hk/citations?user=FuSHsx4AAAAJ&hl=en&oi=sra).
+I am also grateful for the opportunity to visit [Politecnico di Milano (Polimi)](https://www.polimi.it/) for one year, working under the supervision of [Prof. Giacomo Boracchi](https://boracchi.faculty.polimi.it/).

-My academic interests revolve around **Deep Learning** and **Computer Vision**, with a specific focus on **Multi-modal Anomaly Detection**.
-Lately, my research has been centered on the application of foundational models like vision-language models in anomaly detection tasks, alongside my exploration of **Zero/Few-shot Anomaly Detection**.
+My academic research primarily focuses on **Deep Learning** and **Computer Vision**, with a particular emphasis on **Multi-modal Anomaly Detection**.
+Recently, my work has concentrated on leveraging foundational models such as vision-language models for anomaly detection tasks, as well as exploring **Zero/Few-shot Anomaly Detection**.

-Beyond visual anomaly detection, my long-term goal is to empower intelligent visual systems with reasoning and planning capabilities about anomalies.
-This approach aims to enable these systems to handle and recover from potential open-world anomalies, thereby achieving better robustness and safety for fields such as intelligent manufacturing and autonomous driving.
+Beyond visual anomaly detection, my long-term goal is to enhance intelligent visual systems with reasoning and planning capabilities to address and recover from open-world anomalies.
+This approach is designed to improve the robustness and safety of applications in fields like intelligent manufacturing and autonomous driving.

-If you find my research intriguing, please don't hesitate to get in touch with me.
-I welcome any inquiries or discussions regarding my work! 😊
+If you find my research interesting, I would love to connect!
+Feel free to reach out if you have any questions or would like to discuss my work. 😊

-Recently, I have been looking for postdoctoral openings.
-If you have any opportunities or are interested in collaborating, please feel free to email me!
+Additionally, I am currently exploring postdoctoral opportunities.
+If you know of any openings or are interested in potential collaborations, please don’t hesitate to email me!

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 Our paper addressed [Zero-shot Image Anomaly Detection](https://arxiv.org/abs/2412.17263) has been accepted by IEEE TCYB.
 - *2024.12*: &nbsp;🎉🎉 Our paper addressed [High-Resolution Image Anomaly Detection](https://arxiv.org/abs/2412.17263) has been accepted by IEEE TII.
 - *2024.11*: &nbsp;🎉🎉 I won the National Scholarship for Ph.D., thank you all!
 - *2024.09*: &nbsp;🎉🎉 Our paper addressed [Few-shot Anomaly Detection]() is accepted by IEEE TNNLS.